moggieuk/Happy-Hare/doc/hardware_config.md

 Defines two (non-default) endstops, the first is a virtual "touch" one leveraging stallguard and the second an example of a test switch.

 > [!IMPORTANT]
-> If equipped with a toolhead sensor, gate sensor or extruder sensor, endstops will automatically be created with the name `mmu_toolhead`, `mmu_gate`,  `mmu_extruder` respectively.
+> If equipped with a toolhead sensor, gate sensor or extruder sensor, endstops will automatically be created with the name `toolhead`, `mmu_gate`,  `extruder` respectively.

 ### Endstop on the Extruder!
 Happy Hare will automatically enhance Klipper to provide endstop(s) on the extruder stepper.
 While this might not seem it has value, it can be used to sense pressure on the filament (like hitting the nozzle when loading).
 Unless you have a sophisticated load cell attached to your nozzle the most likely configuration would be to define a TMC stallguard endstop.
 You can do this by adding `endstop_pin` to the extruder definition -- don't worry it won't confuse Klipper!